shayanhabibi/Partas.Solid.Start.Template/README.md

 > Uses the FAKE build process from the SAFE stack.

+> By default has solid-devtools installed.
+This is only present in dev builds and is automatically removed in production builds.

 ## Setup

 Clone the repository, go to the root of the repository and run: